michalisul/WDI2022/README.md

 This code works on WeMos mini ESP8266 board with DHT11 and relay shields.
 It sets a HomeKit accessory with several services as Fan, Temperature and Humidity, as well as provides some internal logic to demonstrate way to feedback external events to HomeKit accessory using HAP protocol.

-The example was created during presentation on Warsaw IT Days 2022 (Warszwskie Dni Informatyki 2022).
+The example was created during presentation on Warsaw IT Days 2022 (Warszawskie Dni Informatyki 2022): https://warszawskiedniinformatyki.pl/en/

+Michalis